User Guide

 Datafeeds

-Use Morpheus datafeeds as operator-synchronized on-chain price storage that user contracts read directly.
+Use Morpheus datafeeds as the primary shared numeric resource registry that user contracts read directly.

 Important properties: